learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 ![Word section screenshot](/images/blog/2025-05-10-ispeakerreact-development-history-image-06.webp)

-A standout feature is real-time syllable highlighting, showing learners exactly where to place stress.
+A standout feature is real-time syllable highlighting, showing learners exactly where and how to pronouce each syllable.
 There’s also a slow playback mode to help learners practice at a more comfortable pace.

 ## Future plans